Robust 1-Bit Compressed Sensing via Hinge Loss Minimization: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Sjoerd Dirksen for initiating this project and for many fruitful discussions.
 M.G. is supported by the European Commission Project DEDALE (contract no. 665044) within the H2020 Framework Program.
 A.S acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG) within the priority program SPP 1798 Compressed Sensing in Information Processing through the project Quantized Compressive Spectrum Sensing (QuaCoSS).
+Finally, the authors would like to thank the anonymous referees for their useful comments and suggestions which have helped to improve the original manuscript.